 In the Field Setup page, the user is asked for source parameters, the most important of which are the name, coordinates and velocity.
-The source names should only contain the following characters: a-z, A-Z, 0-9, -,+, or a . (full stop).
+The source names should only contain the following characters: a-z, A-Z, 0-9, -,+, \ or a . (full stop).
 Characters other than these will be removed or replaced when the project is validated.
+Source names which are composed of only numbers are also invalid.